UBC-MDS/introduction-machine-learning/chapters/en/slides/module6/module6_22.md

 Notes:

-Machine Learning algorithms we have seen so far prefer numeric and fixed-length input that looks like this.
+Machine Learning algorithms that we have seen so far prefer numeric and fixed-length input that looks like this.

 But what if we are only given data in the form of raw text and